Template-free Prompt Tuning for Few-shot NER: Introduction

+Pre-trained language models (LMs) have led to large improvements in NLP tasks \cite{devlin-etal-2019-bert,liu2019roberta,lewis-etal-2020-bart}.
 Popular practice to perform downstream classification tasks is to replace the pretrained model's output layer with a classifier head and fine-tune it using a task-specific objective function.
 Recently, a new paradigm, prompt-based learning, has achieved great success on few-shot classification tasks by reformulating classification tasks as cloze questions.
 Typically, for each input [X], a template is used to convert [X] into an unfilled text (e.g., ``[X] It was \_\_."), allowing the model to fill in the blank with its language modeling ability.
 For instance, when performing sentiment classification task, the input ``I love the milk." can be converted into ``I love the milk.
 It was \_\_.".
 Consequently, the LM may predict a label word ``great", indicating that the input belongs to a positive class.

 Two main factors contribute to the success of prompt-based learning on few-shot classification.
 First, re-using the masked LM objective helps alleviate the gap between different training objectives used at pre-training and fine-tuning.
 Therefore, the LMs can faster adapt to downstream tasks even with a few training samples \cite{schick-schutze-2021-exploiting, schick-schutze-2021-just, NEURIPS2020_1457c0d6}.
 Second, the sophisticated template and label word design helps LMs better fit the task-specific answer distributions, which also benefits few-shot performance.
 As proved in previous works, proper templates designed by manually selecting \cite{schick-schutze-2021-exploiting, schick-schutze-2021-just}, gradient-based discrete searching \cite{shin-etal-2020-autoprompt}, LM generating \cite{gao-etal-2021-making} and continuously optimizing \cite{DBLP:journals/corr/abs-2103-10385} are able to induce the LMs to predict more appropriate answers needed in corresponding tasks.